Configuration File

 pull_request:

-- name: pr-pipeline1 # Pipeline name, can be omitted
+- name: pr-pipeline1 # Pipeline name, optional

 stages: